 [In this series I attempt to inform readers of the excellent scholarship that exists on the history of Ayurveda, which is one among several of the premodern medical traditions of South Asia.
 See here for the previous article.]

 The book ‘Contagion: Perspectives from Pre-modern Societies‘ (2000) is a great introduction to how people in the past thought about diseases which spread from one person to another, or rapidly within a community.
-It is difficult indeed to get into the shoes of people from around the turn of the millennium and imagine a world where the concept of germs in the air, water and surfaces was, unlike for us today, not a given.
-Historians have done a great job of detailing such past societies, and here we will take the help of two such scholars who have worked extensively on the history of pre-modern South Asia: Rahul Peter Das and Kenneth Zysk.
+It is difficult indeed to get into the shoes of people from around the turn of the millennium and imagine a world where the concept of germs in the air, water and surfaces was not a given.
+Historians have done a great job of detailing such past societies, and here we will take the help of two such scholars who have worked on the history of pre-modern South Asia: Rahul Peter Das and Kenneth Zysk.

 The editors of the book, Lawrence I Conrad and Dominik Wujastyk, provide a helpful overview in their introduction:

 That certain diseases are readily transmitted from an ill person to a healthy one is something that one might expect that all pre-modern societies would have noticed and explained in some way.
 As several papers in this volume show, the phenomenon of contagion was recognised by society at large, and was especially clear to pastoralists and those charged with the care of animals who did not need great epidemics to observe the spread of disease among their herds..
 Both Chinese and Indian doctors posed the question of why many people should all fall prey to a single disease at a single time and place.